pataruco/holocron/lessons/blend-accessibility/slides.md

 - [Go to the random year generator](https://pataruco.github.io/ga-fewd-assets/random-year/index.html)
 - Enter your year of birth
-- Tell us your name?
+- Tell us your name
 - Tell us a highlight from your life that happened that year
 - Where are you in the world?
 - One thing you’re hoping to get out of this course?